Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, they're really closing this uncanny valley with uncanny accuracy.

-And so I do think that it is possible, and I I agree with you.
+And so I do think that it is possible.

-I think I certainly think that sitting down and reading a physical book, my wife is just going through Anna Karenina at the moment, and I'm like, oh, quaint paper portrait.
+I think, I certainly think that sitting down and reading a physical book, my wife is just going through Anna Karenina at the moment.

 It would be tough to feed Hamlet and get a movie out of Hamlet because there's very little description of the environment.

-And so I think AI is going to do just a in general a fantastic job of bringing this stuff to life.
+And so I think AI is going to do just in general a fantastic job of bringing this stuff to life.

-And then when the barriers of transmission are removed, in other words, the very best stories, they don't have to go through a studio uh situation.
+And then when the barriers of transmission are removed, in other words, the very best stories, they don't have to go through a studio situation.

 They don't have to go through like one of the reasons I left the art world was because it was just so relentlessly socialist and communist.

-But now we get to do this and it's broadcast to the world for eternity because the the barriers are down.
+But now we get to do this and it's broadcast to the world for eternity because the barriers are down.

 We don't have to convince some TV executive to let us have a show or something.

-I'd be waiting my whole life for someone to actually write the great Canadian novel, and he just praised it to the skies.
+I've been waiting my whole life for someone to actually write the great Canadian novel.

 And then when my agent tried to take it to publishers, they hated it with a virulence and a passion normally reserved for a drunk driver that runs over your favorite pet.

-And that sort of hostility is something that as an artist I've sort of encountered over the course of my career, both in I mean, it happened in academia, it happened in um the theater in the theater world in in writing, uh in playwriting, and uh it happened to a lesser degree in the business world because I was just so productive that people kind of had to find value in me because I did really good coding.
+And it happened to a lesser degree in the business world because I was just so productive that people kind of had to find value in me because I did really good coding.

-So I think that if the barriers fall between the artist with the best and most compelling and interesting vision and an audience that wants to see things uh on on the screen rather than read them in a paper book.
+So I think that if the barriers fall between the artist with the best and most compelling and interesting vision and an audience that wants to see things on the screen rather than read them in a paper book, I mean, if it becomes just a raw meritocracy without any intervening gatekeepers between the artist and the audience, I think I've got a real shot.

 That's awesome.